The Goffs-Churchgate Academy Curriculum

 - Mental Health and Wellbeing Development - the school’s curriculum is designed to ensure we support everyone’s Mental Health.
 The school has developed a relationship with HertsMIND, who regularly deliver sessions in school to our students.
 The work on Mental Health culminates in the annual Mental Health and Wellbeing Day.

-- Opportunities to develop student’s Capital Culture - the school deliberately plans and delivers a range of activities/trips to promote this Capital Culture including: all students in Year 7 and 8 going to the Houses of Parliament; trips including Bank of England, Theatres, Cadburys World, and Bletchy Park; visiting Musical groups, such as Rak Su, to experience musical culture; Paul Hannaford talk on Drugs and Crime; Mental Health and Wellbeing Day; Team Building Activities; and many more
+- Opportunities to develop student’s Capital Culture - the school deliberately plans and delivers a range of activities/trips to promote this Capital Culture including: all students in Year 7 going to the Houses of Parliament; trips including Bank of England, Theatres, Cadburys World, and Bletchy Park; visiting Musical groups, such as Rak Su, to experience musical culture; Paul Hannaford talk on Drugs and Crime; Mental Health and Wellbeing Day; Team Building Activities; and many more

 - RS, SMSC and British Values - the school has deliberately taken time to ensure that this are explicitly taught through all years and a plan is carefully mapped out for all year groups (see SMSC section of website).
 The teaching of respect and tolerance ensure that all students feel it is ok to be different at the school.